-Registering yourself to use a drone or model aircraft
+Registering to use a drone or model aircraft

-- anyone who’ll fly must pass a theory test to get a flyer ID
+- if you’ll fly, you must pass a theory test to get a flyer ID

-- the person that’s responsible for the drone or model aircraft must register to get an operator ID
+- if you’re responsible for a drone or model aircraft, you must register for an operator ID

 The flyer is the person who flies the drone or model aircraft.

 You must pass an online theory test to get a flyer ID.
 The test is free.
 You should prepare for the test before you take it.

 Children under 13 must also pass the test to get a flyer ID.
 For data protection reasons, they must register with their parent or guardian.

 There's more information in the children and parent guidance.